bhfelicia/grace-shopper/README.md

-Hey all, this is our Grace Shopper, Plant Parenthood!
+Hey all, this is our Grace Shopper, Dynamic Ceramics!